lbourlon/ReverseShell-in-C/README.md

-# C-Sockets
+# ReverseShell-in-C

+Simple reverse shell with client/server/proxy on a single file.

 This repo is for me to learn about sockets, forks, file descriptors and signals.

-The idea is to have a reverse shell client/server/proxy on a single file.

 # Usage:
 ```